ChrisK91/chrisk91.github.io/content/post/2019-04-05-EOS-Transfer-CCAPI-App-For-Windows-10.md

 ---
-blurb: I recently got a new Canon camera, and was missing a simple app to transfer files to my Windows 10 devices.
+summary: I recently got a new Canon camera, and was missing a simple app to transfer files to my Windows 10 devices.
 So I created one!
 comments: true
 date: "2019-04-05T00:00:00Z"